CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 XML is a way to store data and allow communication between programs XHTML is an XML based HTML, it is the same as HTML but with the rules of XML
 #### How to include a JavaScript file in a webpage?

 <script src="myscripts.js"></script>
 <script>console.log('This is how');</script>

 #### How to include a CSS file in a webpage?

 <link rel="stylesheet" href="styles.css">
 into the head

 #### How to select an element using its id in CSS?

 #elementId

 #### How to select elements using their class in CSS?

 .elementClass

 #### How to select elements which have the ‘alpha’ and ‘beta’ classes in CSS?

 .apha .beta

 #### How to select all list items in all ordered lists on the page in CSS?

 ul li

 #### How to select elements using their attributes in CSS?

 [attribute]

 #### What are UX and UI?

 UX is user experience
 UI is user interface
 UX is first then UI but nothing without the other
 Ux is waht a user wants to do on a page, ui is what they want to see

 #### Please list some points that an application should fulfill to have good UX.

+Design should focus on the user website should be able to scanned not read: infographics and buttons not as text but as icons simplicity and clarity: buttons should be easy to understand Useful useable findable credible

 #### What is XML, XSLT, DTD?
 #### What is the difference between HTML and XML?
 HMTL is markup language that the browser  knows